 Established in 1997 by the Association of Collegiate Schools of Architecture, this award honors best practices in university-based and community engaged programs.
 This award was proposed by Thomas Dutton and Anthony Schuman as a means to recognize ACSA’s commitment to community partnerships in which faculty, students and neighborhood citizens are valued equally and that aim to address issues of social injustice through design.
 As Tom Dutton’s work in the Over-the-Rhine neighborhood in Cincinnati demonstrates, collaborative and community engaged design education can have transformative impacts upon both students and citizens.
 The Collaborative Practice is awarded annually to innovative and sustained initiatives that extend design education beyond the classroom and into communities.

-This ACSA award recognizes programs that demonstrate how faculty, students, and community/civic clients work to realize common objectives.
+This ACSA award recognizes programs that demonstrate how faculty, students, community groups, and/or civic clients, can work to realize common objectives.
 Participation by professional practitioners and colleagues from other academic disciplines is encouraged.

 •Architecture •Landscape •Interior •Planning •Industrial •Urban

-Collaborative projects and practice can encompass a variety of endeavors, including but not limited to: new construction, rehabilitation, open space planning, zoning and regulatory reform, and the development of new institutions or social processes.
+Collaborative projects and practice can encompass a variety of endeavors, including but not limited to: new construction, rehabilitation, open space planning, zoning and regulatory reform, community engaged research initiatives, and the development of new institutions or social processes.